 Hello, I'm Dan Dames the curator of the Roaring Twenties Antique Radio Museum.
-The early twenties brought the first mass communication medium in the world, broadcast radio.
+The early twenties brought the first mass communication medium into the world, broadcast radio.
 The Roaring Twenties Antique Radio Museum will feature information on early radio and photos from my personal collection of early 1920's radios, amplifiers, speakers and related items.
 These were exciting times in the world and in America.
 I hope you enjoy your visit to my website.
 Comments and ideas are always welcomed, you can contact me at roaringtwentiesantiqueradios@

 Thanks for stopping in and I hope you will visit again soon.